ConfidenceDev/DevSchool-Spring-Boot-Migrations-PostgreSQL/README.md

 # DevSchool-Spring-Boot-Migrations-PostgreSQL
- Schooling API with Flyway Migrations and JDBC implementations
+ Schooling API with Flyway Migrations and JDBC implementations running with a PostgreSQL Database

 # How to Use